tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 - Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
 - Each instance of a bdqffdq:IssueAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

-**Amendment**

-- Each instance of a bdqffdq:Amendment SHOULD be the object of one and only one bdqffdq:forAmendment property.
-- Each instance of a bdqffdq:AmendmentMethod SHOULD be the subject of one and only one bdqffdq:forAmendment property.
-- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:hasSpecification property.
-- Each instance of a bdqffdq:Implementation SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
-- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
-- Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
-- Each instance of a bdqffdq:AmendmentAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

 **Measure**

 - Each instance of a bdqffdq:Measure SHOULD be the object of one and only one bdqffdq:forMeasure property.